masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="our_GNN.jpeg" width="500" /></p>
 </div>

-Thus, instead of considering random vectors for atoms, we extract r-radius subgraphs from a molecule and initialize them using random vectors.
+Thus, instead of using atom vectors, we extract r-radius subgraphs from a molecule, initialize them using random vectors, and then learn the representations.
 This leads to the representation learning for r-radius subgraphs in molecules.

 ## Requirements